awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-version-details.md

 # EC2Config Version History<a name="ec2config-version-details"></a>

 Windows AMIs prior to Windows Server 2016 include an optional service called the EC2Config service \(`EC2Config.exe`\)\.
 EC2Config starts when the instance boots and performs tasks during startup and each time you stop or start the instance\.
-For information about the EC2Config versions included in the Windows AMIs, see [Managed AWS Windows AMIs](windows-ami-version-history.md)\.
+For information about the EC2Config versions included in the Windows AMIs, see [AWS Windows AMIs](windows-ami-version-history.md)\.

 You can receive notifications when new versions of the EC2Config service are released\.
 For more information, see [Subscribing to EC2Config Service Notifications](#ec2-subscribe-notifications)\.